zhenning/riak_wiki/pages/Riak/Operations/Operations.md

 understanding of Riak, appropriate capacity planning, and suitable redundancy, operations can be a 9-5 job.
-Ops teams should be able to rest easy with the knowledge that they are running a fault tolerant system with predictable failure states that should never comprise their data.
+Ops teams should be able to rest easy with the knowledge that they are running a fault tolerant system with predictable failure states that should never compromise their data.
 When the 2AM phone call comes in that the server hosting a Riak node has gone down, panic need not ensue.
 Instead, you can fix or replace the failed server in the morning, confident that your data will all be there when you get into the office.